 Change in Loan Mix

 Our goal is to reduce our example financial institution’s credit risk exposure in the adverse economic scenario (high unemployment and low commodity prices) in order to maintain 7.50% capital.
 To accomplish this goal, the organization will change its loan mix.
 To do this, it will first develop a more granular understanding of its potential credit losses.
 The following table reflects a more detailed look at our example institution’s credit losses.
-The loan categories are further stratified by credit grade: low risk, medium risk and high risk.
+The loan categories are further stratified by credit grade: low risk, medium risk, and high risk.
 By further examining the credit grade stratifications, we learn that this particular example financial institution experiences significant financial detriments from its higher risk loans in the stress scenario.
-In particular, the loss rate from high risk residential real estate loans triples in the stress scenario.
-The results suggest that the more ideal balance sheet for this organization would have less exposure to high risk lending in general, and especially to less overall high risk exposure to residential real estate.
-As illustrated in the following table with no net changes the loan portfolio total, the organization could significantly reduce its credit loss exposure in both the base case and economically stressed credit environments by reducing its reliance on the high risk credit categories.
-By reducing its first mortgage loan exposure, increasing its exposure to agricultural sector, and improving the credit profile, it can reduce its base case loss rate from 1.26% to .72% and, more importantly to 2.10% in the stress scenario from 3.60%.
-This allows to remain at the targeted minimum capital threshold of 7.50%, thus assuring the institution maintains sufficient amounts of capital in the face of economic adversity.
+In particular, the loss rate from high-risk residential real estate loans triples in the stress scenario.
+The results suggest that the more ideal balance sheet for this organization would have less exposure to high-risk lending in general, and especially to less overall high-risk exposure to residential real estate.
+As illustrated in the following table, with no net changes in the loan portfolio total, the organization could significantly reduce its credit loss exposure in both the base case and economically stressed credit environments by reducing its reliance on the high-risk credit categories.
+By reducing its first mortgage loan exposure, increasing its exposure to agricultural sector, and improving the credit profile, it can reduce its base case loss rate from 1.26% to .72% and, more importantly, to 2.10% in the stress scenario from 3.60%.
+This allows it to remain at the targeted minimum capital threshold of 7.50%, thus assuring the institution maintains sufficient amounts of capital in the face of economic adversity.